Lightning-AI/pytorch-lightning/docs/source/extensions/loops.rst

 Understanding the default Trainer loop
 --------------------------------------

-The Lightning Trainer automates the standard optimization loop which every PyTorch user is familiar with:
+The Lightning :class:`~pytorch_lightning.trainer.trainer.Trainer` automates the standard optimization loop which every PyTorch user is familiar with:

 .. code-block:: python